Your day is about to become extra special.

 So here are your big guns: Korean variety shows.

 In this post, we’ll be talking about why they work so well for learners.
-Then we’ll look at seven awesome examples of variety shows that ought to be in every Korean learner’s arsenal.
+Then we’ll look at 12 awesome examples of variety shows that ought to be in every Korean learner’s arsenal.

 Watching Your Way to Korean Fluency: Why Korean Variety Shows Work